 9:15 am I have 2 cups of coffee, which is allowed on the AP, otherwise what is even the point of extending your life?

-1:50 pm I heat up my zucchini soup.
+1:50 pm I heat up my homemade zucchini soup.
 Meh.

-4:04 pm I snack on a green apple and am reminded of why I never buy green apples.
+4:04 pm Snack time means a green apple and I’m reminded why I never buy green apples.

-6:15 pm Dinner is a big salad that includes 4 of the expensive olives I usually reserve for martinis.
+6:15 pm Dinner is a big salad with 4 of the expensive olives I usually reserve for martinis.
 I slice them each into 6 pieces for maximum olive coverage.

 9:45 am Still feeling smugly, I sip my coffee and decide that, so far, mild starvation is not even in the top 5 hardest MS treatments I’ve had.

 3:12 pm I have some green tea, and no green apple.
-Apples are only allowed on Day One where you’re expected to ease into things, and a few more calories are permitted.
+Apples are only for Day 1 when you’re supposed to ease into things and few more calories are permitted.
 Anyway, that apple sucked and I don’t miss it.

 9:37 am I’ve been awake for an hour and I’m a little dizzy.
 I decide to add caffeine to that, because I make good life decisions.

-10: 35 am The room’s a bit spinny and I make my smoothie as fast as I can because I’m pretty confident I’m about to barf.
-I suddenly remember brushing off Dr. Dep’s warning not to do this at a time when I would be alone all day.
-I down the smoothie, and 13 minutes later I’m fine.
+10: 35 am The rooms’s a bit spinny and I make my smoothie as fast as I can because I’m pretty sure I’m about to barf.
+I suddenly remember brushing off Dr. Dep’s warning not to do this when I would be alone all day.
+I down the smoothie and 13 minutes later I’m fine.
 I mean, I’m fine-ish.

 11:34 am I open the fridge to an unholy amount of Oscar-the-Grouch-green soup.
 I decide to ‘accidentally’ drop it, but realize I lack both the strength to lift such a tremendous amount of garbage water and the energy to clean it up.
 I close the fridge and go lie down.

-12:00 pm My afternoon requires that I not faint or barf, so I decide to swap my dinner for my lunch and eat my big olive-y salad now.
+12:00 pm I have a meeting which means my afternoon requires that I not faint or barf.
+I swap my dinner for my lunch and eat my big olive-y salad.

 2:55 pm I arrive at my meeting with 426 calories in my belly, praying that the sound of my tummy trying to eat itself doesn’t give away my cheeseburger FOMO.

-8:03 pm I send back the fig and ask for a bigger one.
+8:03 pm I send back the fig, asking for a bigger one.
 He drops the bag on the couch next to me, and I sift through it, touching all the figs until I find the Mack Daddy.
-The Banker seems annoyed, and I remind him that he chose me.
+The Banker seems annoyed and I remind him that he chose me.

-8:55 am Last night’s fig binge was a good idea, and this morning I feel fine.
+8:55 am Last night’s fig binge was a good idea.
+I wake up feeling fine.
 Bored with food, but fine.

 2:21 pm I have 2 figs and a cup of green tea.
 The figs are off-label, but I feel like it’s fine because I did 20 minutes of cardio on the arm-bike.
 I’m in the bargaining stage of grieving food.